Meet Our Team

-Kat Williams is a Professor of Women’s Sport History at Marshall University, President of the International Women’s Baseball Center, author of several articles about women’s sport including “Sport A Useful Category of Analysis” and two books, The All-American Girls After the AAGPBL and Isabel Lefty Alvarez: The Improbable Life of a Cuban American Baseball Star.
-Through teaching, scholarship and advocacy Kat is dedicated to the preservation of women’s sport history, and to helping girls become independent, confident leaders.
+Kat Williams is a Professor of Women’s Sport History at Marshall University, Founding President of the International Women’s Baseball Center, and the author of several articles about women’s sport including “Sport A Useful Category of Analysis” and two books, The All-American Girls After the AAGPBL and Isabel Lefty Alvarez: The Improbable Life of a Cuban American Baseball Star.
+Through teaching, scholarship and advocacy, Kat is dedicated to the preservation of women’s sport history, and to helping girls become independent, confident leaders.

 PERRY BARBER, Director

 Perry is one of the nearly invisible number of ladies who have literally had the balls to go for baseball umpire-hood.
 She is an international umpire with 35 years of experience at all levels of amateur and professional baseball, including major league spring training, and logs 150-200 games per year.
 Although she still plans on umping for some time, her focus shifted toward inspiring the next generation of women umpires; she hopes that in her lifetime she will see a woman umpire in a regular season MLB game.
 She is a board member of the International Women’s Baseball Center, Inc. and an advisor to Baseball for All.

 HON.
 ROSEMARY COLLINS, Ret, Director